Joel Buchsbaum

-Joel Buchsbaum (1954 - December 29, 2002) was an American sportswriter who worked for Pro Football Weekly from 1979 until his death.
+Joel Buchsbaum (September 8, 1954 – December 27, 2002) was an American sportswriter who worked for Pro Football Weekly from 1979 until his death.

 Career

-Buchsbaum was noted especially for his NFL Draft analysis and evaluation of college football players.
+Buchsbaum was noted especially for his NFL draft analysis and evaluation of college football players.
 He was a guest commentator for KMOX in St. Louis and KTRH in Houston.
 He is considered one of the first "draft experts" in sports media.
-In 2003, he received the Dick McCann Memorial Award from the Pro Football Hall of Fame.
+In 2003, he posthumously received the Dick McCann Memorial Award from the Pro Football Hall of Fame.